zuozhenggh/learning-library/analytics-library/oas-workshop/augmented-analytics-for-hr/augmented-analytics-for-hr.md

 12. The fourth insight category illustrates the anomalies of our attrition attribute.The anomaly designator indicates combinations of each distinct value of attrition against all columns in the dataset to identify top outliers.
 ![](./images/hr15.png " ")
     It visualizes the actual value, expected value and highlights the places where actual and expected value do not match.
-13. select the following charts from the tabs in Explain:
+13. Select the following charts from the tabs in Explain:

     **Basic facts**: Attrition pie chart, YearsAtCompany by Attrition